heroku/node-heroku-client/docs/oauthAuthorization.md

 ### `description`

-*Human-friendly description of this oauth authorization.*
+*human-friendly description of this OAuth authorization.*

 Example | Serialized? | Type
 --- | --- | ---